 Search engines are a tool used primarily for pull marketing strategies, which means they are best to capture your lowest hanging fruit, as you will be visible for people who are actively looking for a product.
 These shoppers are already interested and tend to convert quicker.

-Search engines like Google and Bing offer several different types of advertising possibilities including text ads, image ads, product listings (i.e. Google Shopping), and voice search marketing.
+Search engines like Google and Bing offer several different types of advertising possibilities including paid search text ads, image ads, sponsored product listings (i.e. Google Shopping), and voice search marketing.

 These channels can also be included in your push marketing strategy via Display ads, which are available in Google Ads.
 This can be a great way to introduce your product to a new audience.